bestadamdagoat/pringles-bot/README.md

 The Pringle links will go to your email/catchall.

-You are free to modify the code in any way you want, but if you do PLEASE make a PR.
+You are free to modify the code in any way you want, but if you do PLEASE make a fork.

 ## UPCOMING FEATURES:
 NOTE: I probably won't implement these unless this promotion gets extended or revived (after the end of it).
 If you want to see the latest planned features/progress on them, go to the Issues tab and sort by the tag [enhancement](https://github.com/bestadamdagoat/pringles-bot/labels/enhancement).